Philippa Whitford

 Philippa Whitford (born 24 December 1958) is a Scottish National Party (SNP) politician and a breast surgeon.
-She was first elected as the Member of Parliament (MP) for Central Ayrshire in May 2015 and was re-elected in 2017 and 2019.
-She has been serving as the SNP Spokesperson for Scotland since December 2022.
+Originally from Northern Ireland, she was first elected as the Member of Parliament (MP) for Central Ayrshire in May 2015 and was re-elected in 2017 and 2019.
+Whitford stood down at the 2024 general election.
+She previously served as the SNP Spokesperson for Scotland from December 2022 to September 2023.

 She served as the SNP Health spokesperson in the House of Commons from 2015 to 2021.

 Early life and education

 Whitford was born in Belfast, Northern Ireland to Elizabeth and Philip Whitford.
 The family moved to Scotland when she was aged ten.
 She was educated at Wood Green: St Angela's Providence Convent Secondary School in London and Douglas Academy in Milngavie, before studying at the University of Glasgow, where she graduated with medical degrees.
 She was the first woman in her family to gain admission to university.

 Career

 Surgical career

 Whitford worked as a consultant breast surgeon at Crosshouse Hospital for more than 18 years.

 Just after the First Gulf War and during the First Palestinian Intifada at the age of thirty, Whitford served for a year and a half as a medical volunteer in a United Nations hospital in the Gaza Strip.
 She spent the 2016 parliamentary recess travelling to the West Bank to operate on four women suffering from breast cancer, and visited Gaza to advise local hospitals on how to improve healthcare.